hydradatabase/docs/concepts/what-is-columnar.md

 INSERT INTO parent VALUES ('2020-03-15', 30, 300, 'three thousand'); -- row
 ```

-When performing operations on a partitioned table with a mix of row and columnar partitions, take note of the following behaviors for operations that are supported on row tables but not columnar (e.g. `UPDATE`, `DELETE`, tuple locks, etc.):
+When performing operations on a partitioned table with a mix of row and columnar partitions, take note of the following behaviors for operations that are supported on row tables but not columnar (e.g. tuple locks).

-If the operation is targeted at a specific row partition (e.g. `UPDATE p2 SET i = i + 1`), it will succeed; if targeted at a specified columnar partition (e.g. `UPDATE p1 SET i = i + 1`), it will fail.

-If the operation is targeted at the partitioned table and has a `WHERE` clause that excludes all columnar partitions (e.g. `UPDATE parent SET i = i + 1 WHERE ts = '2020-03-15'`), it will succeed.

-If the operation is targeted at the partitioned table, but does not exclude all columnar partitions, it will fail; even if the actual data to be updated only affects row tables (e.g. `UPDATE parent SET i = i + 1 WHERE n = 300`).

 Note that the columnar engine supports `btree` and `hash` indexes (and the constraints requiring them) but does not support `gist`, `gin`, `spgist` and `brin` indexes.
 For this reason, if some partitions are columnar and if the index is not supported by columnar, then it's impossible to create indexes on the partitioned (parent) table directly.
 In that case, you need to create the index on the individual row partitions.
 Similarly for the constraints that require indexes, e.g.: